ggendro/armlearn/README.md

 ### Dependencies

-*serial* library required for port communication.
+*serial* library v1.2.1 required for port communication.
 Can be found here : <https://github.com/wjwwood/serial>

-*KDL* library required for physics simulations in the Reinforcement Learning.
+*KDL* library v1.4.0 required for physics simulations in the Reinforcement Learning.
 Can be found here : <http://www.orocos.org/kdl>

-*Nlohmann/json* library required for reading json files.
+*Nlohmann/json* library v3.6.1 required for reading json files.
 Can be found here : <https://github.com/nlohmann/json>

-*OpenMP* library used for computation tests.
+*OpenMP* library version amd64/bionic 5.0.1-1 used for computation tests.
 Can be found here <https://www.openmp.org/> and installed by executing the following line on a terminal:
 ```
 sudo apt-get install libomp-dev
 ```

-*Preesm* tool is required for in order to build an run learners based on SDF graphs.
+*Preesm* tool v3.11.0 is required for in order to build an run learners based on SDF graphs.
 Can be found here : <https://preesm.github.io/>